 2020: Bethany Fleck Dillen, Metropolitan State University

-The deadline for nominations is February 10 of the award year.
+The deadline for applications is February 10 of the award year.
 Applicants will receive notification of award decisions no later than March 1st of the award year.
 The award recipient will be invited to receive the award during STP’s Annual Conference on Teaching of the award year (typically held in October each year).

 Policies regarding STP grant programs can be found here.

-Required documents for nominations/self-nominations:
+Required documents for applications:

 Examples of Significant Contributions.